oracle-livelabs/apex/nyc-genai-lab/4-using-genai/4-using-genai.md

 # Build a Conversational Inquiry about Schools using Generative AI

 ## Introduction
-In this lab, you learn to build conversation Inquiry about schools using Generative AI wherein a user can ask questions about a school and the chat widget uses Generative AI to provide context sensitive answers.
+In this lab, you learn to build a conversational inquiry about schools using Generative AI wherein a user can ask questions about a school in chat and the chat widget uses Generative AI to provide context sensitive answers.
 This lab makes use of the latest feature of APEX 24.1 called the **Open AI Assistant**.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.